corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## Threshold parameters

-The new algorithm uses two threshold parameters:
+The new algorithm uses two built-in threshold parameters.
+Both are fixed values that cannot be changed through configuration; the operator-facing lever for the grace period is the `notNewerThan` argument of the collecting commands.

 * **MinAgeToAdd** — Add only transactions older than this threshold to the internal graphs.
 Anything newer is treated as potentially in-flight.
-This period is **60 seconds**.
+This period is fixed at **60 seconds**.

 * **MinAgeToCollect** — Treat transactions as archivable only when they are older than this threshold (on top of the other factors).
-This period is **one hour**.
+This period is fixed at **one hour**.
 The purpose of this threshold is to allow for peer recovery and to handle potentially incoming transactions with reference states via back-chain resolution.
-This configuration setting is a minimum limit for the new `notNewerThan` arguments.
+This built-in threshold is a minimum limit for the new `notNewerThan` arguments.
 The related checks can be disabled for testing by setting `skipSafetyIntervalCheck` to `true`, although this is not recommended for general purposes.
-Increasing this value reduces the likelihood that transactions already archived will be used as reference states by later incoming transactions, which would break reference tracking.
+A longer grace period — achieved by passing an older `notNewerThan` value — reduces the likelihood that transactions already archived will be used as reference states by later incoming transactions, which would break reference tracking.
 See [Late-arriving reference transactions](#late-arriving-reference-transactions) for what happens when a reference does arrive late.

 ## Late-arriving reference transactions